FEASTorg/.github/profile/README.md

 ## Hi there 👋

 Welcome to FEAST!
-We like BREAD the most.
+The Flexible and Expandable Automation System Technology ecosystem is meant to be a collection of open-source hardware and software designed to help anyone rapidly create SCADA systems based on the BREAD framework.

 <!--